Skip to main content

 A joint is a fracture in a rock in which no displacement or side-to-side movement has occurred.
 Most joints form where a body of rock is expanding because of reduced pressure, which is the case of Half Dome in Yosemite National Park (Figure \(\PageIndex{1}\)).
 Joints can also form where the rock itself is contracting but the body of rock remains the same size (the cooling volcanic rock in (Figure \(\PageIndex{2}\)).
 In all of these cases, the pressure regime is one of tension as opposed to compression.

-Jointing within the rock of a mountain with people climbing up a trail to the top.
+Jointing within the rock of a mountain, which appears to have a rough, flaky surface.
+People climb up a trail to the top.

 Figure \(\PageIndex{1}\): Exfoliation joints, sometimes called “sheeting”, on Half Dome in Yosemite National Park.
 “Half_dome_yosemite_nationalpark-2.JPG” by Saibo via Wikimedia Commons is licensed under CC BY-SA 3.0.